eclipse-archived/codewind-operator/README.md

 The `codewind-operator` pod runs and is ready for work.

-## PersistentStorage requirements
+## Persistent storage requirements

 Keycloak and Codewind pods have storage requirements.
-Both require available PersistentStorage to be configured and available before you attempt to deploy each service.
+Both require available `PersistentStorage` to be configured and available before you attempt to deploy each service.

 Each Keycloak instance requires by default: